 Tuition Rate.
-Along with other regional colleges in the Utah System of Higher Education, the College's tuition rate for fiscal year 2022 was \$2.00 per hour.
-The rate effective July 1, 2022 (FY23), remains unchanged at \$2.00 per hour.
+Along with other regional colleges in the Utah System of Higher Education, the College's tuition rate for fiscal year 2023 was \$2.00 per hour.
+Effective August 1, 2024 (FY24), the College is moving from an hourly tuition model to a new rate of \$100 per credit hour.
+Management's expectation with this change is that it will remain revenue neutral.

 Economic Conditions.
-The College is expecting an uncertain oil and gas economy will continue throughout fiscal year 2023, which could potentially impact tuition and fee revenues from educational sources that relate to the energy industry.
+The College is expecting a steady oil and gas economy to continue throughout fiscal year 2024, which has an impact on tuition and fee revenues from educational sources that relate to the energy industry.

-In addition, with recent concerns about inflation, the State Legislature is cautious in appropriations strategy.
-Notwithstanding these concerns, state tax revenues remain strong.
+In addition, with recent concerns about State tax revenues, the State Legislature is cautious in its appropriations strategy.